Banner Image Source Original image held by the Harvard-Yenching Library

 • Use American spellings (color, judgment, councilor, adviser).

-• When using indigenous or premodern weights and measures, provide parenthetical conversion to the metric system (kilograms, meters); you may also add conversion to the American system (pounds, feet).
+• When using indigenous or premodern weights and measures, provide parenthetical conversion to the metric system (kilograms, meters); you may also add the American system (pounds, feet).

 • Use a serial comma before “and” in a series, as in: China, Japan, and Korea.

-• Use present tense to refer to the contents of a written work: “In his sixteenth-century report, the author says…” (per CMS 5.129, category 2: “timeless facts, such as… works of the past that are still extant or enduring”).
+• Use present tense to refer to the contents of a written work: “In his sixteenth-century report, the author says…” (per CMS 5.133, category 2: “timeless facts, such as… works of the past that are still extant or enduring”)

 • Note the difference in capitalization (per Merriam Webster) for the following related terms: sinograph, Sinicization, sinicize, sinology, Sinification.

-• Observe the distinction between the nonrestrictive “which” and restrictive “that,” as well as between “while” meaning “during the time when” and “although” (per CMS 5.250 under “that; which” and “while”).
+• Observe the distinction between the nonrestrictive “which” and restrictive “that,” (per CMS 5.254, under “that; which”).

 • Do not speak of yourself in the third person and avoid passive-voice constructions (“according to the argument of the present author”); instead, use first person and active voice (“I argue”).
 Note that HJAS house style prefers “I argue” over “this article argues.”